Florida & Virginia Only

 FR-44 Insurance Guide

-FR-44 is a financial responsibility certificate — like SR-22 — but with significantly higher minimum liability requirements.
-Florida and Virginia are the only two states that use FR-44 after a DUI conviction.
-If you were convicted in either state, standard SR-22 is not enough.
+FR-44 works like SR-22 but with much higher minimum liability requirements.
+Florida and Virginia are the only two states that use it after a DUI conviction.
+If you were convicted in either state, a standard SR-22 won't satisfy the requirement.

 FL & VA